AntonisDeveloper/swiss-legal-qa/README.md

 # Swiss Legal QA App
 Demo App showing the power of combining classical information retrieval with LLMs in the context of the law.
-This is an MVP, built in approximately 15 hours of work.
+This project is only an MVP, built in 15-20 hours of work.

 ## Pipeline
 ### Pre-processing